Storm Eunice: Wales set for 90mph winds and travel chaos

 Aidan McGivern, from the Met Office, said on Thursday it could be "one of the most powerful named storms since we started naming storms".

-Travel has already been affected, with Transport for Wales cancelling all trains in the country throughout the duration of Friday, while Stagecoach bus said local services would be suspended until after 13:30.
+Transport for Wales has already cancelled all trains in the country for the whole of Friday, the first time this has ever happened in Wales ahead of a storm.

+Several flights have been cancelled both arriving at and departing from Cardiff Airport.

+Bus company Stagecoach has said local services would be suspended until after 13:30.

 Schools across Wales will also be shut, with most councils announcing closures.